-Specifically, the resident survey found, among residents' top concerns-among all respondents and non-white respondents-were:
+Specifically, the resident survey found, among residents' top concerns-among all respondents and non-White respondents-were:

-- "My home needs repairs that I cannot afford to make" (42% of all respondents and 55% of non-white respondents); and - "My landlord refuses to make repairs despite my requests" (23% of all respondents and 20% of non-white respondents).
+"My home needs repairs that I cannot afford to make" (42% of all respondents and 55% of non-White respondents); and • "My landlord refuses to make repairs despite my requests" (23% of all respondents and 20% of non-White respondents).

 Rising rents causing disproportionate housing needs.
-The economic burden of rent increases is more of a concern for non-white respondents:
+The economic burden of rent increases is more of a concern for non-White respondents:

-- "I worry about my rent going up to an amount I can't afford" (74% of all respondents and 65% of non-white respondents); - "I worry that if I request a repair it will result in a rent increase or eviction" (33% of all respondents and 30% of non-white respondents); - "I worry about being evicted" (25% of all respondents and 26% of non-white respondents); and
+- "I worry about my rent going up to an amount I can't afford" (74% of all respondents and 65% of non-White respondents); - "I worry that if I request a repair it will result in a rent increase or eviction" (33% of all respondents and 30% of non-White respondents); and - "I worry about being evicted" (25% of all respondents and 26% of non-White respondents).

 Lack of affordable, accessible housing for persons with disabilities.
-Many residents in the region are impacted by lack of affordable housing but for residents with disabilities, finding housing that is accessible and provides good access to transit stops in safe neighborhoods with accessible sidewalks is particularly challenging.
+Residents with disabilities living in the City are particularly impacted by the lack of affordable housing.
+Finding housing that is accessible and that provides good access to transit stops in safe neighborhoods with accessible sidewalks is challenging.
 In the past five years, 63 percent of survey respondents whose household includes a member with a disability looked seriously for housing to rent or buy in Santa Fe.
-When asked to rate the relative ease of finding safe, quality housing that they could afford on a scale from 0 to 9, with 0 meaning "extremely difficult" and 9 meaning "extremely easy," 42 percent rated their experience "extremely difficult" (rating of 0) compared to 28 percent of all respondents who had looked seriously for housing.
+When asked to rate the relative ease of finding safe, quality housing that they could afford on a scale from 0 to 9, with 0 meaning "extremely difficult" and 9 meaning "extremely easy", 42 percent rated their experience "extremely difficult" (rating of 0) compared to 28 percent of all respondents who had looked seriously for housing.